morepath/morepath/doc/developing.rst

   $ source env/py27/bin/activate

-and install the develop requirements as described above.
+Then uprade setuptools and pip and install the develop requirements as described above.

 .. note::